 At our farm, we get paid by a hotel to keep bees for them.
 They keep the honey, we keep the bees.
 It's a great, steady income.
 The client gets to advertise that they're helping the bees and they can share a jar of honey with their logo on it with their guests.
 In addition to hotels, resorts, restaurants, B Corps, botanical gardens and retreat centers are all great places to contact about this service.

 One piece of advice!
 Don't undermine how much work beekeeping is.
-It only takes 20 minutes to inspect a hive, but sometimes there are problems, there's pests and honey harvesting.
+It only takes 20 minutes to inspect a hive, but sometimes there are problems and, of course, honey harvesting is usually an all day project.
 Make sure you are compensated for your hard work!
-My first client, I forgot to include the time it took to harvest the honey.
-The client also expected me to label all the jars.
+With m first client, I forgot to include the time it took to harvest the honey.
+The client also expected me to label all the jars!
 Overestimate how many hours a month you spend beekeeping, because I can guarantee there will be tasks you forgot about that will come up later.

-I, personally, hate doing cut outs (when you remove a wild hive from where ever they are located).
+Personally, I hate doing cut outs (when you remove a wild hive from their location).
 It almost always ends up taking all day, I find it difficult to do without someone helping me, you often have to cause damage to someone's house to get to the bees and sometimes requires a tall ladder.
 It's just too much.
 That being said, some people love it and I'm grateful that these people exist so I don't have to do it!

-Having a bee vacuum and at least one person to help you out is incredibly helpful, especially at first.
+Having a bee vacuum and at least one person to help you out is incredibly helpful.
 If your bee club offers bee removal services see if you can get on the list to help out.
-See how more experienced beekeepers do it before you do it alone.

 Pollen

-I have never sold pollen, for quite a few reasons, but it is another product you can harvest from the hive.
+I have never sold pollen, because I live in a humid climate where the pollen gets moldy in the traps really fast, but it is another product you can harvest from the hive.
 Just remember that there may be different criteria for selling this product in your county.
 For example, you may need a certified kitchen.
 Also, pollen has a shelf life, so make sure you do your research and harvest it properly before you sell it.

 How Many Hives Do You Need to Make a Profit?